Interim Chancellor of the University of Tennessee at Chattanooga, 2012-2013

 Dr. David A. Lockmiller

 President of the University of Chattanooga, 1942-1959

 A son of a one-time trustee of the institution, Dr. Lockmiller was the first native of Tennessee and the first Methodist layman to become president of the University.
 He was born in Athens in 1906 and graduated from Emory University in 1927, where he was elected to Phi Beta Kappa and later earned a master’s degree.
 He also received a law degree from Cumberland University and practiced law in Missouri for four years before enrolling at the University of North Carolina for further graduate studies.
 Upon receiving the degree of Doctor of Philosophy, he entered the teaching profession at North Carolina State College, where he rose from the rank of instructor to head of the department of history and political science.

 President of the University of Chattanooga, 1938-1942

-Born in Hoboken, New Jersey in 1896, Dr. Palmer graduated from Cornell University in 1920 and was a member of Phi Beta Kappa.
-By the time he received a master’s degree from Columbia, he had had wide experience in educational activities.
-After completing his undergraduate work, he served for three years as the Secretary of the Liberal Arts College at Cornell and then as Acting Dean.
-During the next two years, Dr. Palmer worked in sales and personnel research and Proctor and Gamble Company.
-He had been Alumni Secretary at Columbia University and for a period served as Associate Secretary of the Association of American Colleges.
-At the time of his election as President of UC, he was Executive Secretary of the Cornellian Council of Cornell University.
+Born in Hoboken, New Jersey, in 1896, Dr. Palmer graduated from Cornell University in 1920 and was a member of Phi Beta Kappa.
+By the time he received a master’s degree from Columbia University, he had wide experience in educational activities.
+After completing his undergraduate work, he served for three years as the secretary of the Liberal Arts College at Cornell and then as acting dean.
+During the next two years, Palmer worked in sales and personnel research at Proctor and Gamble Company.
+He also was Alumni Secretary at Columbia University and served as associate secretary of the Association of American Colleges.
+At the time of his election as president of the University of Chattanooga, he was executive secretary of the Cornellian Council of Cornell University.

 Dr. Alexander Guerry